avikbhaaws/advanced-rag-pattents-aws/README.md

 [Streamlit](https://streamlit.io/) empowers us to rapidly develop web interfaces for our Python code, eliminating the need for front-end development expertise.
 Streamlit is particularly valuable for creating proof-of-concept applications that can be shared with a broad audience, spanning both technical and non-technical individuals.

-In this repository, we will utilize LangChain to develop generative AI prototypes by leveraging Amazon Bedrock.
-The provided source code will guide viewers in building a robust natural language SQL querying tool, powered by GenAI through Amazon Bedrock.
-This tool is intended for enterprise business users, including those who may not be proficient in writing SQL but possess business knowledge about the enterprise, with limited technical attribute knowledge.
+In this repository, we will use LangChain to develop generative AI prototypes by leveraging Amazon Bedrock.
+The provided source code will guide users in building a robust Streamlit application powered by GenAI through Amazon Bedrock, demonstrating a variety of advanced RAG design patterns with minimal technical knowledge.

 This source code is designed to equip you with the necessary knowledge and skills to effectively utilize the libraries and models, enabling you to create prototypes for a wide range of use cases.